Waikato trail notes

 Description

-Descending from the summit and rejoining the Timber Trail, the route again follows the cycleway to the turn-off for the Bog Inn Hut.
+Descending from Pureora summit and rejoining the Timber Trail, the route again follows the cycleway to the turn-off for the Bog Inn Hut.
 Leave the Timber Trail here, and shortly after, a short track will lead to Bog Inn Hut for those wishing to sleep there.
 When leaving Bog Inn Hut, a short connecting path will put you back onto the Timber Trail, without the need to backtrack.

-Heading south, you'll soon cross the first of the spectacular suspension bridges on this route, and another shortly after.
-The faint of heart shouldn't look down!
+Heading south, you’ll soon cross the first of the spectacular suspension bridges on this route, and another shortly after.
+The faint of heart shouldn’t look down.

 It's largely downhill from there to bathrooms at Harrisons Rest Area, then a further 12km to Piropiro Flats campsite.

-Leaving Piropiro Flats, you'll climb through tawa and tānekaha forest to the 141m Maramataha Bridge which will take the breath away.
-Further onwards, you will come to a cleared area known as ‘the terminus’, which was the most northern end of the 1950's Ellis and Burnand tramline.
-There are toilets at Mystery Creek and the #11 Camp, and shortly after you'll be at the #10 Camp, also with toilets.
+Leaving Piropiro Flats, you’ll climb through tawa and tānekaha forest to the 141m Maramataha Bridge, which will take the breath away.
+Further onwards, you will come to a cleared area known as ‘the terminus’, which was the most northern end of the 1950’s Ellis and Burnand tramline.
+There are toilets at Mystery Creek and the #11 Camp, and shortly after, you'll be at the #10 Camp, also with toilets.

-From #10 Camp its mostly downhill all the way, with the Mangakahukahu Bridge and remarkable Ōngarue Spiral the highlights of the day's walk.
+From #10 Camp, it’s mostly downhill all the way, with the Mangakahukahu Bridge and remarkable Ōngarue Spiral the highlights of the day’s walk.

 At Bennett Road, a campsite has been purpose-built for Te Araroa, with plenty of space to camp, a shelter and a toilet in the adjacent carpark.
-You should look to stay here then walk the 26km into Taumarunui the following day.
+You should look to stay here and then walk the 26km into Taumarunui the following day.
 There are no appropriate locations to freedom camp en route to Taumarunui.

-From Bennett Road, follow the Ngakonui-Ōngarue Road west, which runs onto the Ōngarue Back Road which is the route towards Taumarunui, some 24km away.
-Just north of Taumarunui you'll reach a roundabout - continue straight onto Golf Road and follow it for 2.5km turning right/south onto Short Street, then left/east into Hākiaha Street (SH4), the main street of Taumarunui - a supermarket, food outlets, bank, pharmacy and more are available on this street.
+From Bennett Road, follow the Ngakonui-Ōngarue Road west, which runs onto the Ōngarue Back Road, which is the route towards Taumarunui, some 24km away.
+Just north of Taumarunui, you’ll reach a roundabout — continue straight onto Golf Road and follow it for 2.5km turning right/south onto Short Street, then left/east into Hākiaha Street (SH4), the main street of Taumarunui — a supermarket, food outlets, bank, pharmacy and more are available on this street.

 Conditions

-- Vehicles on road or track
+• Vehicles on the road or track

-- Poisons & traps
+• Poisons and traps

-- Forestry operations
+• Forestry operations

-- Small stream crossings
+• Small stream crossings

-- Weather extremes
+• Weather extremes

 Seasonal restrictions

 Hunters with dogs or guns may use the Timber Trail for access to the backcountry.
-Numbers of hunters are especially high during the stag roaring months of March and April, and during spring (September, October and November)
+Numbers of hunters are especially high during the stag-roaring months of March and April, and during spring (September, October and November)

 Dog access